sysconf/sysconf.drupal/README.md

 around simple "sysconf profiles" that depend on each other.
 Here is one of them.

 This "nef.common" profile contains:
-* shell utils to be sourced: usr/share/bash-nef/util
+* bin/nef-sync: an rsync-based backup utility
-* an rsync-based backup utility: bin/nef-sync
+* bin/nef-av: a wrapper for avconv(1) using /etc/nef-av/ profiles
 * various gitconfig files in etc/gitconfig.d/